NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Analysis_Template.md

-# Feature
+# Analysis Tool

-Brief introduction to the larger feature goes here.
+Brief introduction to the full analysis tool goes here.

 [![Exploration Page](images/GDC-Exploration-Page_v6.png)](images/GDC-Exploration-Page_v6.png "Click to see the full image.")

-## One Analysis Tool
+## One Feature of the Tool
-Here you can put a brief description of an analysis tool you would like to introduce.
+Here you can put a brief description of an analysis tool feature you would like to introduce.

 ### Some Component of the Analysis Tool